tmtsoftware/csw/docs/src/main/technical/aas/aas.md

 ![AAS Adapters](aas-adapters.png)

-For more information on internals of these adapters refer following sections:
+For more information on internals of these adapters, refer to following sections:

 - @ref:[Akka HTTP Adapter - csw-aas-http](./csw-aas-http.md)
 - @ref:[Installed Auth Adapter - csw-aas-installed](./csw-aas-installed.md)